auth0/oauth2-recipes/README.md

   "additionalProperties": false
 }
 ```
+## What is Auth0?

+Auth0 helps you to:

+* Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce, amont others**, or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider**.
+* Add authentication through more traditional **[username/password databases](https://docs.auth0.com/mysql-connection-tutorial)**.
+* Add support for **[linking different user accounts](https://docs.auth0.com/link-accounts)** with the same user.
+* Support for generating signed [Json Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.
+* Analytics of how, when and where users are logging in.
+* Pull data from other sources and add it to the user profile, through [JavaScript rules](https://docs.auth0.com/rules).

+## Create a free Auth0 Account

+1. Go to [Auth0](https://auth0.com) and click Sign Up.
+2. Use Google, GitHub or Microsoft Account to login.

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
+Please do not report security vulnerabilities on the public GitHub issue tracker.
+The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## License